Barca seek to overturn daunting deficit in Copa del Rey semi with Atletico

 Barcelona vs Atletico Madrid – Copa del Rey semifinal: Time, team news

-Barcelona face gargantuan task of trying to overturn a 4-0 defeat in the second leg of the semifinal tie at Camp Nou.
+Barcelona face the gargantuan task of overturning a 4-0 defeat in the second leg of the semifinal tie at Camp Nou.

 Who: Barcelona vs Atletico Madrid